pitroldev/countdown-movie-app/README.md

 ## 🚀 Motivation

-- Making an exact copy of the movie application and and post it on Google Play.
+- Making an exact copy of the movie application.

 - Studying local only notifications and how to trigger sound when app is on background.

-- Improving my knowledge in React-Native while building a responsive frontend design.
+- Making a countdown timer from scratch.

 ## 🎨 Preview